 Designed, planned and conducted a graduate seminar course in problems of American history and historiography as part of a Master's degree program in American Studies for Portuguese and other European Union students.

-• Doctors, Folk Medicine and the Inquisition: The Repression of Magical Healing in Portugal during the Enlightenment.
-Brill Academic Publishers; Leiden, The Netherlands (2005).
+Doctors, Folk Medicine and the Inquisition: The Repression of Magical Healing in Portugal during the Enlightenment.
+Leiden: Brill Academic Publishers, 2005.

-• Médicos, Medicina Popular e a Inquisição.
-Portuguese translation of the above text.
-Joint publication of the Instituto de Ciências Sociais (Lisbon, Portugal) and the Fundação Oswaldo Cruz (Rio de Janeiro, Brazil) (2013).
+Médicos, Medicina Popular e a Inquisição (Portuguese translation of the above text).
+Lisbon: Instituto de Ciências Sociais and Rio de Janeiro: Fundação Oswaldo Cruz, 2013.

 Peer Reviewed Journal Articles:

 "Some Observations about Medical Practice and Culture at Lisbon's Todos-os-Santos Hospital during the Enlightenment Era."
 Cadernos do Arquivo Municipal, 2a série, no. 11 (Jan-June 2019), 11-26.

 "Medicinal Mercury in Early Modern Portuguese Records: Recipes and Methods from Eighteenth-Century Medical Guidebooks."
 In Histories of Mercury in Medicine across Asia and Beyond.
 Special issue of Asiatische Studien/Études Asiatiques 69:4 (March/April 2015), 1017-42.

 "Enlightened Absolutism and the Lisbon Earthquake: Asserting State Dominance over Religious Sites and the Church in 18th-Century Portugal."
 Eighteenth Century Studies 48:3 (March/April 2015).